Donovoi/web-design-scenario/Proposition.md

 Using Nginx gives us the ability to easily handle high amounts of workload and integrate seamlessly with other Frameworks.

+Nginx also give us the ability to take advantage of **Google's PageSpeed** project.
+Rewriting & Minifying HTML,CSS,Javascript, among many other things will give the user a great experience and help to keep down costs, when it comes to optimization.

 The front end of the site will be run and developed using the following Frameworks:

 HTML: Will be written with **Bootstrap** - this will bring a familiar look o the user and will shorten development time as we do will not need to create our own components from scratch.